Reservoir vs Dams || Types of dams and reservoirs

 Types of reservoirs

-Reservoirs are broadly classified into three types.
+Reservoirs are broadly classified based on purpose and location

 • Valley dammed reservoirs

-• Back-side reservoirs
+• Bank-side reservoirs

 • Service reservoirs